 While this is certainly a cause for alarm, it ought to be noted that there are different grades of the substance and that mineral oil for skin is the most refined grade of mineral oil.

 Unlike crude or unrefined mineral oil which is classified as a group 1 carcinogen by the WHO, refined mineral oil and baby oil (perfumed mineral oil) are classified under group 3, meaning that there is inadequate research to prove that it is carcinogenic to humans.

 In mineral oil, there are three main components: polyaromatic hydrocarbons (PAH), napthenic compounds and paraffins.
 The PAH portion is known to be the most carcinogenic and is removed in all refined mineral oil products.

-However, in a long-term experiment done on mice using 12 different mineral oils for skin, it was shown that napthenic compounds can also induce tumors in the long run and – depending on the way in which the mineral oil is refined – the paraffin portion may as well42.
+However, in a long-term experiment done on mice using 12 different mineral oils for skin, it was shown that napthenic compounds may also induce tumors in the long run and – depending on the way in which the mineral oil is refined – the paraffin portion may as well42.